hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

     -   `most_recent` (bool) - Selects the newest created image when true.
          This is most useful for selecting a daily distro build.

+-   `snapshot_tags` (object of key/value strings) - Tags to apply to snapshot.
+     They will override AMI tags if already applied to snapshot.

 -   `tags` (object of key/value strings) - Tags applied to the AMI.

 ## Basic Example